celery/celery/docs/userguide/canvas.rst

     celery.exceptions.ChordError: Dependency 97de6f3f-ea67-4517-a21c-d867c61fcb47
         raised ValueError('something something',)

-While the traceback may be different depending on which result backend is being used, you can see the error description includes the id of the task that failed and a string representation of the original exception.
+While the traceback may be different depending on the result backend used, you can see that the error description includes the id of the task that failed and a string representation of the original exception.
 You can also find the original traceback in ``result.traceback``.